Help your graduate students and postdocs ace their teaching demonstration!

 - The expanded and updated Teaching Demonstration Success Guide.

-- Notes, tips, and advice to help you prepare for the different types of teaching demonstrations.
+- Notes, tips, and advice to help your graduate students and postdocs prepare for the different types of teaching demonstrations.

-- A list of what to do (and not do!) during your teaching demonstration.
+- A list of what to do (and not do!) during the teaching demonstration.

-- An example of how to use my P.L.A.N. framework to plan your lecture for your teaching demonstration.
+- An example of how to use my P.L.A.N. framework to plan the lecture for a teaching demonstration.

-- A list of questions to ask before, during, and after your teaching demonstration.
+- A list of questions to ask before, during, and after the teaching demonstration.

-- All course content is accessible on any device.
+- Flexible programming.
+All course content is accessible on any device.

-- Teaching center directors and graduate school program directors who want to integrate this course into an existing professional development program to help your participants prepare for academic job interviews.
+- Teaching center directors and graduate school program directors can easily integrate this course into your existing professional development programs to help graduate students and postdocs prepare for academic job interviews.

 Hi!
 I’m Barbi, and I help college professors (and future professors!) design courses, increase student engagement, and improve learning.
 Throughout the past 18 years, I have facilitated thousands of professional development workshops and courses for professors, graduate students, and postdoctoral scholars throughout the world.